Wolverine971/9takes/src/blog/enneagram/enneagram-faqs.md

 			"acceptedAnswer": {
 				"@type": "Answer",
 				"text": "The Enneagram is a personality framework that describes nine distinct personality types, each with its own unique motivations, fears, and core values.
 Each type is represented by a number, and individuals may identify with one or more of these types based on their personality traits and tendencies.
 The Enneagram system can be used as a tool for self-awareness and personal growth, as well as for understanding and improving relationships, communication, and team dynamics in various settings."
 			}
 		},
 		{
+			"@type": "Question",
+			"name": "What is Enneagram?",
+			"acceptedAnswer": {
+				"@type": "Answer",
+				"text": "The term "Enneagram" comes from the Greek words 'ennea' and 'gramma'.
+The Enneagram symbol itself is a circle with nine points on its circumference, each point representing one of the nine fundamental personality types.
+These points are connected by lines to form a geometric figure that illustrates the connections and interactions among the types."
+			}
+		},
+		{